Endzone Zodiac

 The sky on draft weekend

-The 2026 draft is unusual because three different astrological forces are competing — a grounded Taurus anchor, a bold Aries stellium, and a Virgo Mars that just arrived.
-And then on April 25, the final day of the draft, Uranus changes signs.
+The 2026 draft is unusual because two opposing forces are already in play — a grounded Taurus anchor and a bold four-planet Aries stellium — and then on April 25, the final day of the draft, Uranus changes signs for the first time in seven years.
 There is, literally, a different sky by Day 3.

 ♉︎